jrief/django-angular/docs/integration.rst

 Template tags
 -------------
 Django and AngularJS share the same token for variable substitution in templates, ie.
 ``{{ variable_name }}``.
-This should not be a big problem, since you are strongly discouraged to mix Django template code with AngularJS template code.
-However this recommendation often is not practical in all situations, and there might be a need to mix both template languages, one which is expanded by Django on the server and one which is expanded by AngularJS in the browser.
+This should not be a big problem, since you are discouraged to mix Django template code with AngularJS template code.
+However, this recommendation often is not practical in all situations, and there might be a need to mix both template languages, one which is expanded by Django on the server and one which is expanded by AngularJS in the browser.